Communication and Media Studies Course Offerings

 COME 468 Mass Communication Theory

 Examines the various ways of understanding media’s impact on society.
 Focuses on the historical development of theoretical perspectives with emphasis on the major theories and research trends that influence the understanding of mass communication.
-Prerequisite: COME 124 and senior standing.
+Prerequisites: COME 124 and senior standing.
 Fall semester.

 COME 490 Independent Study

 A course allowing students and faculty to explore topics of special interest together.
+Prerequisites: instructor’s consent and approval by the associate dean of humanities.